Trev-Lev/CS4330CheckerBoard/README.md

 # CS4330CheckerBoard

-Checkerboard assignment, created with JavaFXML
+Checkerboard assignment, created with Java and JavaFXML.